Gen IX Capture Mechanics

 Critical captures return once again in the ninth generation, but with a couple of twists.

 Generally, the chance that a capture will be a critical capture is calculated by this formula, which is the same as in the eighth generation.
-The X variable is the final capture rate that we calculated earlier; the others are the Pokédex modifier (P) and the unused Capture Charm modifier (Ch), which will be explained below.
+The X variable is the final capture rate that we calculated earlier; the others are the Pokédex modifier (P) and the Capture Charm modifier (Ch), which will be explained below.

 `"CC" = |__(min(255, X) * P * Ch) / 6__|`